track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 Do this fast enough and you may be able to take a series of snapshots or even encode video.
 But at the very least, you're not holding up the renderer.

-After this phase is finished, you'll have a working Metal renderer for Trackasia Native.
+After this phase is finished, you'll have a working Metal renderer for MapLibre Native.
 Congratulations!
 The rest is optimization, but you don't want to skip it.
 This is where you get to compete with the big dogs.

 ### Heap Support